UBC-MDS/programming-in-python-for-data-science/slides/module2_14.md

 ---

-We can do this with equalities to as
+We can do this with equalities as well.
-    well.

 ``` python
 df[ df['protein'] == 4]